SIADH Nursing Diagnosis & Care Plan

 ADH is a hormone produced by the hypothalamus and stored and released by the pituitary gland.
-It plays an essential role in various processes in the body, including the balance of salt and water in the blood, kidney function, and the regulation of blood pressure.
+It plays an essential role in various processes in the body, including the balance of salt and water in the blood, kidney function, and blood pressure regulation.

 Clinical manifestations of SIADH typically involve hyponatremia which causes nausea and vomiting, muscle cramps, muscle weakness, headache, problems with balance, mental changes, and seizures or coma in severe cases.